prismicio/java-play-starter/README.md

 # prismic.clientSecret="xxxxxx"
 ```

-Run your play application using either the `play run` or the `sbt run` command and open your browser at http://localhost:9000/
+Run your play application using either the `sbt run` command or using activator and open your browser at http://localhost:9000/

 ### Licence